Pharmaceutical IP and competition law in Mexico: overview

 Proving patent infringement in Mexico is difficult, since Mexico follows a strict civil law system which has formalistic rules for both evidence and proceedings.
 A patent infringement claim must be submitted to the IMPI.
 The claim is served on the alleged infringer, who then has ten working days to respond and, if applicable, bring a counterclaim.
 That response is then served on the claimant for the claimant to refute it.
 The evidence is then analysed and a decision is issued.
 That decision can be challenged before the federal courts.
 The IMPI is an administrative authority.
 There is no judge or jury participation in patent infringement actions.

-The IMPI can take certain preliminary measures while investigating the infringement (Article 199 bis, Industrial Property Law).
+The IMPI can take certain preliminary measures while investigating the infringement (Article 199 bis, IP Law).
 They include ordering:

-Administrative infringements can incur penalties ranging from a fine up to 20,000 times the minimum wage (about US$76,190) to final closure of the establishment (Article 214, Industrial Property Law).
-Repeated infringement is also considered a criminal offence (Article 223, Industrial Property Law).
+Administrative infringements can incur penalties ranging from a fine up to 20,000 times the minimum wage (about USD76,190) to final closure of the establishment (Article 214, IP Law).
+Repeated infringement is also considered a criminal offence (Article 223, IP Law).